andnp/chatmodes/code.chatmode.md

 - **Quality:** Use `problems` for analysis.
 - **Testing:** Use `runTests` to iterate until stable.
 Add tests for new features.
 - **Discovery:** Use `search` and `findTestFiles` to find targets and fixtures.
+- **Memory:** Whenever you discover something new about the codebase, dependencies, or user preferences, store it in `memory` with relevant tags for future retrieval.
+- **READMEs:** Always look for README files in directories you are working in.
+If one exists, read it to understand the purpose and conventions of that part of the codebase.

 # Startup Routine
 **CRITICAL: Execute these two queries *before* creating a todo list.**